walcht/neovim-unity/README.md

 ---

 - Q. I do not see Neovim in the External Script Editor dropdown, what should I do?
-- A. Try to re-import the whole Unity project (this happened to me once and re-importing somehow fixed it).
-Otherwise, are you sure that Neovim is installed and is globally available or at least in a known location (see source code for locations this plugin looks into to find nvim executable)?

----

-- Q. Neovim is not listed in the External Tools menu, what should I do?
-- A. Make sure that Neovim is on PATH under the name `nvim`.
+- A0.
+Make sure that Neovim is on PATH under the name `nvim`.
 On Linux, make sure that `nvim` is appended to PATH for non-interactive shells - E.g., append PATH in `~/.profile` and NOT in `~/.bashrc`.
+- A1.
+Explicitly provide the path to your nvim executable in `Neovim -> Settings`.
+- A2.
+Try to re-import the whole Unity project (this happened to me once and re-importing somehow fixed it).

 ## Feedback